 Some glass and lime scale cleaners can damage anodizing and electroplating, causing pitting or discoloration.
-You can permanently damage the metal’s finish if improper cleaning compounds containing alkaline and phosphoric acids are used.
+You can permanently damage the metal’s finish if cleaning compounds containing alkaline and phosphoric acids are used.
 The result can be the appearance of white spots and discoloration.
-Many products’ labels warn against use on anodized and plated metals.
+Many product labels warn against use on anodized and plated metals.
 Read labels on cleaning products thoroughly before using on your shower door.
-Drywall, spackle and tile grout, which contain lime, can also spot metal and glass surfaces.
+Drywall, Spackle and tile grout, which contain lime, can also spot metal and glass surfaces.

 Special Finish Notes:

 - Brushed Nickel – Stringent controls are used to ensure a shower door achieves a consistent finish between individual components.
 While consistency issues are possible in any finish, Brushed Nickel presents very complex challenges due the graining (brushing) process and the use of multiple coloration methods.
 The end result of this complexity causes different colors to be seen based on different lighting (natural sunlight, incandescent, fluorescent, etc.), and the angles of attack the component is viewed from.